ggfincke/loom/docs/instructions.md

 Once you're comfortable with basic usage:

 1. Set up your configuration for streamlined workflows
+2. Customize your visual theme with `loom config themes`
-2. Experiment with different models and risk levels
+3. Experiment with different models and risk levels
-3. Create templates for common job types
+4. Create templates for common job types
-4. Build a library of tailored resumes for different roles
+5. Build a library of tailored resumes for different roles

 For advanced usage and extending Loom's capabilities, see the architecture documentation.